treytabner/stale-issues/README.md

 2. Install via `pip install git+https://github.com/treytabner/stale-issues.git`.
 3. Run `stale-issues --help` to see command line options.

+You must set the environment variable `GITHUB_TOKEN` to a valid Github personal access token.
+The repo format is `username/repo` or `organization/repo`.

+## Template

 ```yml
 # Number of days of inactivity before an Issue or Pull Request becomes stale
 daysUntilStale: 60